milgra/milgra.com.2021/README.md

 * convert to inst everywhere
 * css cleanup & refactor
 * stilusok kivezetese
+* increase comment counter
+* "loading" text stylize in html on startup

 * search field & functionality
 * dynamic page size based on window size to help mobile viewers
-* increase comment counter
-* admin should show up with actual date at new post
 * all posts admin page with delete button
 * allow access only from ip
 * insert go blocks into functions where possible